-When I first published this article on Medium in the summer of 2017, I received an avalanche of hate mail, and Xinjiang “experts” accused me of making it all up.
+When I first published this article on Medium in the summer of 2017, I received an avalanche of hate mail, and China “experts” accused me of making it all up.
 Nearly two years later investigative reporters have gotten the story out, and the whole world knows what is happening in Xinjiang.
 Unbeknownst to me at the time, I was witnessing the beginning of a horrific pivot toward ethnic cleansing, which has only intensified to this day.

 The transition from Kyrgyzstan to China could not be more subtle.
 Barbed wire, watchtowers, motes, legions of police – the Chinese border anticipates World War III.
 After passing through several slow agonizing checkpoints, we encountered a large, prison-like facility, which we naïvely assumed was the border crossing into Xinjiang, China’s vast, Uyghur-populated western region.